Get a demo of Culture Amp

 How does Food and Beverage (1000-5000) compare?

-On the lower side, people in Food & Beverage (1000-5000) had much lower favorable scores than average in Action, Innovation, and Feedback & Recognition.
+On the lower side, people in Food & Beverage (1000-5000) had much lower favorable scores than average in Action, Feedback & Recognition, and Collaboration & Communication.

-People working in Food & Beverage (1000-5000) are more engaged than Government Administration.
-People working in Food & Beverage (1000-5000) are less engaged than Public Safety, Financial Services, Professional Services, and Architecture & Planning.
+People working in Food & Beverage (1000-5000) are more engaged than Public Relations & Communications, Higher Education, and Government Administration.
+People working in Food & Beverage (1000-5000) are less engaged than Biotechnology, Renewables & Environment, Financial Services, and Legal.

-The highest scoring question for Food & Beverage (1000-5000) had 86% of people agreeing that they know what they need to do to be successful in their role (-1% compared to overall) while they were generally most positive about Inclusion.
+The highest scoring question for Food & Beverage (1000-5000) had 87% of people agreeing that they know what they need to do to be successful in their role (+0% compared to overall) while they were generally most positive about Management.

-People in Food & Beverage (1000-5000) were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 18% of people disagreeing (+5% above average).
+People in Food & Beverage (1000-5000) were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 23% of people disagreeing (+6% above average).

 Which questions matter the most?